 Six Types of Forecasting

 The long-term type provides data for a more extended period than a year.
-Consequently, it helps to plan for a long-term business production capacity.
-The long-term type projects sales from one to four years into the future.
-Besides, this type works great to plan out your marketing, capital investments, and supply chain operations.
-This forecasting method act like a roadmap for companies.
+Consequently, it helps plan for a long-term business production capacity.
+The strategy projects sales from one to four years into the future.
+Besides, it works great for planning your marketing, capital investments, and supply chain operations.

 The Benefits of eCommerce Demand Forecasting